 It’s estimated to be about 2,200 years old, the most important part about this wooden bird is that it doesn’t look too much like a bird.
 The placement of the wings demonstrates advanced aerodynamics design.
-The Saqqara bird is a very controversial piece because it’s prompted some people to speculate that the ancient Egyptians may have had the technology and understanding of aerodynamics and some speculate that the Saqqara Bird may have been a scale model of an actual working aircraft- some sort of ancient flying machine.
+The Saqqara bird is a very controversial piece because it’s prompted some people to speculate that the ancient Egyptians may have had the technology and understanding of aerodynamics.
+Some speculate that the Saqqara Bird may have been a scale model of an actual working aircraft- some sort of ancient flying machine.

 Many researchers have tried to debunk the theory that this piece is an actual prototype of an ancient flying machine, stating that it accidentally resembles a flying machine, but in the end, according to them, it is just a bird.

 The Saqqara bird does resemble a bird, it has eyes, it has a nose but the wings of the Saqqara bird are not similar to the wings of birds.
-They resemble the wings of a modern day jet plane.
+They resemble the wings of a modern-day jet plane.
 To the middle of the rump, the wings are bit thicker, it is where the lift up is at the highest point.
-The wings become thinner to the end and those wings are modeled down and this is the point which proves that the Saqqara bird has advanced aerodynamic design in its construction.
-What is also very important is that birds have no rudders, they don’t need rudders,
+The wings become thinner to the end and those wings are modeled down and this is the point which proves that the Saqqara bird has an advanced aerodynamic design in its construction.
+What is also very important is that birds have no rudders, they don’t need rudders.

 Dr. Khalil Messiha published a paper in 1991 called African Experimental Aeronautics: A 2,000-Year-Old Model Glider wherein he detailed the following: